MrEttore/llm-arena/README.md

 # Dialectiq <!-- omit in toc -->

 Watch AI minds meet and speak.
-Spin up AI contestants that generate, debate, and refine ideas in streamed conversations.
+Spin up AI agents that generate, debate, and refine ideas in streamed conversations.
 Built to explore agent orchestration, prompting strategies, and reasoning.

 ## Table of Contents <!-- omit in toc -->